chillflakes/chillflakes.github.io/README.md

 > > Greed has poisoned men’s souls, has barricaded the world with hate, has goose-stepped us into misery and bloodshed.
 We have developed speed, but we have shut ourselves in.
 Machinery that gives abundance has left us in want.
 Our knowledge has made us cynical.
 Our cleverness, hard and unkind.
 We think too much and feel too little.
 More than machinery we need humanity.
 More than cleverness we need kindness and gentleness.
 Without these qualities, life will be violent and all will be lost…
 > >
 > > The aeroplane and the radio have brought us closer together.
 The very nature of these inventions cries out for the goodness in men - cries out for universal brotherhood - for the unity of us all.
 Even now my voice is reaching millions throughout the world - millions of despairing men, women, and little children - victims of a system that makes men torture and imprison innocent people. - Charlie Chaplin (The Great Dictator)
+>
+> ---
+>
+> > Newton was not the first of the age of reason.
+He was the last of the magicians, the last of the Babylonians and Sumerians, the last great mind that looked out on the visible and intellectual world with the same eyes as those who began to build our intellectual inheritance rather less than 10,000 years ago. - John Maynard Keynes
+>
+> ---
+>